Learning and teaching at Surrey

 • Simulations, rehearsals and studios: Environments that allow students to apply their learning in real world settings or creative spaces

-• Online discussion sessions: These are hosted on the VLE or on platforms such as Microsoft teams and Zoom, and provide an opportunity to discuss pre-recorded learning materials.
+• Online discussion sessions: These are hosted on the VLE or on platforms such as Microsoft Teams, and provide an opportunity to discuss pre-recorded learning materials.
 To participate you will need to prepare beforehand, for example, having viewed a pre-recorded lecture or other materials

 • Independent learning: Time outside timetabled sessions to follow up on topics, plan and complete assignments, revise for examinations and tests, work with peers and seek study advice (see our guide on shaping your Surrey ‘learning journey’)